-- Distributes information and stories about Carleton to the media outlets (newspapers, magazines, radio, television and Internet).
+- Distributes information and stories about Carleton to media outlets (newspapers, magazines, radio, television and Internet).

 - Cultivates relationships with reporters and media outlets.

-- Writes content for and maintains Carleton’s news Web site.
+- Writes content for and maintains the Carleton Now website.

 Contact a member of the media relations staff when:

-Most event press releases and campus event calendars are sent to almost 75 media outlets in southeastern Minnesota.
+Event press releases are sent to numerous media outlets in southeastern Minnesota and in the Twin Cities.
 This list includes both Carleton and St. Olaf student newspapers and radio stations.
-When appropriate, we will pitch releases to specific national or regional media contacts.
+When appropriate, we will pitch releases to additional specific national or regional media contacts.

 - Please don’t assume that we know about your news and events.
 Be sure to inform us so that we can inform others.